carlcastanas/Property-Property/README.md

 #### Written by: Sam
 #### Section: S15B

-# Property...Property is a Monopoly-like game that is exclusively written in C
+# Property-Property is a Monopoly-like game that is exclusively written in C
 Players take turns rolling dice and in doing so, move about a board.
 Each board position is home to a unique property with its very own interactions and UI elements.